senses0/palo-alto-grafana-monitoring/README.md

 - Python 3.8 or higher
 - Palo Alto Networks firewall with API access
 - API key for authentication (⚠️ Use an API key that only has read-only capability)
-- InfluxDB backend. (⚠️ If you are using InfluxDB 2.x/3.x or InfluxDB Cloud variation, you will have to create [InfluxDB v1 DPRP mapping](https://docs.influxdata.com/influxdb/v2/reference/cli/influx/v1/dbrp/create/) for you bucket (_See also: [influxdb_configuration.md](docs/influxdb_configuration.md) for more details_).
-This is will allow InfluxQL queries against the database/bucket.
+- InfluxDB backend. (⚠️ If you are using InfluxDB 2.x/3.x or InfluxDB Cloud variation, you will have to create [InfluxDB v1 DBRP mapping](https://docs.influxdata.com/influxdb/v2/reference/cli/influx/v1/dbrp/create/) for your bucket (_See also: [influxdb_configuration.md](docs/influxdb_configuration.md) for more details_).
+This will allow InfluxQL queries against the database/bucket.
 The dashboard included here uses InfluxQL)

 ### Installation